 If your insurer is not listed here, it is still possible that they will pay for lessons.

-I offer introductory courses, occasional workshops for established students, a weekly class for A.T. teachers and experienced students and from September 2019 a weekly class for potential trainee teachers.
+I lead introductory courses, occasional workshops for established students, a weekly class for A.T. teachers and experienced students, a weekly class for potential trainee teachers and from early 2020 a training course for teachers.

 If you have further questions about the Alexander Technique, about lessons, or regarding your own situation, I welcome contact by either telephone or email.